woochann/SQL-Pizza-Sales-Project/README.md

 * Customer Retention: Understanding the average time between orders can help tailor loyalty programs and promotional strategies to encourage repeat business.

+## Usage
+Feel free to use the dataset and the SQL queries.

+### Set Up the Database

+1. **Create the Database**: Run the provided SQL scripts to set up the `pizza_sales` database and create its tables.

+2. **Import Data**: Use your database management tool’s import wizard to load data from CSV files into the corresponding tables in the database.

+### Running Queries

+1. **Explore Data**: Use the exploration queries to get insights into the data, such as counting customers and listing pizza types.

+2. **Analyze Data**: Execute the analysis queries to gather detailed insights into sales trends, customer behavior, and revenue.

+For detailed instructions on running queries and interpreting results, refer to the provided SQL scripts.

-## Author (JATIN THAKUR)
+## Author

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch.
+Thank you for visiting !!

 ## Contact

 * LinkedIN - 	(www.linkedin.com/in/jatinthakur2004)
 * Discord  - 	(https://discord.com/channels/@me)
 * Email     -	(jatinthakur.uk@gmail.com)

-## Thank you for your support, and I look forward to connecting with you!